 Frame and Suspension System

-The Traverse 40 has what Exped calls a Switchback frame, that lets you curve the frame of the backpack on demand in order to increase the amount of ventilation between the pack and your back.
-When it’s not needed, you can release the Switchback system, and the frame will return to it original flat state.
+The Traverse 40 has what Exped calls a Switchback frame, which lets you curve the frame of the backpack on demand in order to increase the amount of ventilation between the pack and your back.
+When it’s not needed, you can release the Switchback system, and the frame will return to its original flat state.

 While ventilated backpack frames are comfortable, they can throw you off-balance because they move the concentrated mass of a backpack load farther away from your hips and abdominal muscles.
 This is most noticeable when you’re scrambling and the added momentum of the load can result in a fall.
 The Switchback frame system lets you choose when you want a curved and ventilated pack, vs a flat one, with very little added weight over a conventional frame.

 The degree of curvature is adjustable by the wearer using a strap running down the center of the back panel.
 Pull to create a curve and release it to make the back flat again.
 When curved, your back rests against the center strap, which feels odd at first, but quickly becomes less noticeable.
 As expected, curving the back panel greatly enhances back ventilation, helping keep your shirt dry on hot and sweaty days.

 What makes this frame tick?
 The Traverse 40 frame has two components: a flexible HDPE sheet that runs behind the mesh back panel and slots into the belt with two vertical wire stays that help stiffens it.
 The wire stays stop short of the hip belt, however, which limits the max amount of weight that the pack can comfortably carry to about 20 pounds.